 Amoretta squeaked in dismay at having her secret heart found out so easily and fell back bonelessly into the ruffled slipper chair behind her, her cheeks blazing scarlet, but then she was yelping in distress and fright because she had just sat down hard on one of the pins in her dress.

 "Off with your dress, off with your dress," Professor Potsdam was crying, and Amoretta found her arms being raised over her head and the dress yanked quite off of her before she knew what was happening.
-"It's bad luck if you bleed on your wedding dress," she confided as she yanked the pin out of Amoretta's backside and then immediately pressed her hand to the small wound, letting the green magic flow out from her fingertips.
+"It's bad luck if you bleed on your wedding dress," she confided as she yanked the pin out of Amoretta's backside and then immediately pressed her hand to the small wound, murmuring some words as a small rune circle formed underneath her fingertips.

 Even with the wound healed, Amoretta could not help but ruefully rub her bottom, because it kept her from meeting the headmistress's eyes after such an embarrassing revelation.
 Professor Potsdam might think it was all well and good to marry a student off to a teacher to save her life, but when it became plain that the student harbored inappropriate affections for said teacher, perhaps all bets were off.
 Maybe they'd bury Amoretta on the campus, underneath a tree.
 She thought Ellen would put flowers on the little grave, even if Virginia never remembered to.
 She hoped people would think of her fondly even after she was gone, although she was fairly certain that Hieronymous Grabiner would not.

 "You know, my darling duckling, I never believed in all the rumors of your uncanny luck until this particular moment," laughed the headmistress, quite interrupting Amoretta's wistful daydreaming about her early death and quiet tomb.
-"Are you absolutely certain that you didn't know what would happen when your crossed those wards?" the headmistress leaned toward the hunched over girl until Amoretta found herself facing a hanging garden of Professor Potsdam's sunset-golden hair and the dangling crystals of her earrings.
+"Are you absolutely certain that you didn't know what would happen when your crossed those wards and broke his circle?" the headmistress leaned toward the hunched over girl until Amoretta found herself facing a hanging garden of Professor Potsdam's sunset-golden hair and the dangling crystals of her earrings.

 "Of course I didn't," Amoretta blurted out, rubbing at her eyes with balled up fists like an angry kitten with something stuck to the end of its nose, "If I had I wouldn't have crossed them.
 I've been trying to make friends with him since the beginning of the year and now the only thing I'm sure of is that I've messed everything up."

 It all came out now, all her worries and her fears.
 He was sure to hate her now, and she deserved it, doing such a silly thing as she had done.
-Who in their right mind would cross a blazing ward into certain death, going right where they weren't wanted at all?
-Of course she had done it without thinking.
+Who in their right mind would have crossed a blazing ward into certain death, going right where they weren't wanted at all?
+She had done it because it had been the only thing she could do, given the circumstances.
 She had done it despite all she knew, despite all she had read.
-She had done it because it was really the only thing that could be done.
+She had not been willing to watch him die.